asyncapi/community/docs/onboarding-guide/index.md

 ---
 title: 'Introduction'
-weight: 0
+weight: 10
 ---
-## AsyncAPI docs onboarding guide
+## Technical writer onboarding guide

-This onboarding guide is for technical writers who are new to the AsyncAPI community to learn how to contribute.
-For information about contributing to the AsyncAPI codebase, see the [contributing document](https://github.com/asyncapi/community/blob/master/CONTRIBUTING.md).
-Although intended for a developer audience, writers can find descriptions of general contribution principles and workflows for AsyncAPI projects.

-The goal of this onboarding guide is to help technical writers understand the tools, technologies, and processes in our documentation.
-More specifically, this section will help new writers to:

-* Understand consumers of the documentation.
+The AsyncAPI technical writer onboarding guide teaches new community members how to contribute to our documentation effectively.

+> For a comprehensive understanding of the various ways you can contribute to the AsyncAPI Initiative, please consult the [AsyncAPI contributing guidelines](https://github.com/asyncapi/community/blob/master/CONTRIBUTING.md).

+The goal is providing docs contributors with the necessary tools and knowledge to:

+* Understand our documentation tools, technologies, and processes.
+* Comprehend our documentation target audiences.
-* Identify teammates and subject matter experts (SMEs).
+* Connect with teammates and subject matter experts (SMEs).
-* Find bugs and create issues.
+* Report documentation bugs via issues.
-* Make changes to the documentation.
+* Implement and propose updates to our documentation.
-* Receive feedback from reviewers.
+* Obtain and incorporate reviewers' feedback.
-* Publish changes.
+* Publish changes successfully.

-We encourage you to reach out to the community whenever you have questions.
-For specifics on communication channels and to move forward with onboarding, start with the [onboarding checklist](/onboarding-guide/docs-onboarding-checklist.md).